hantsy/spring6-sandbox/docs/boot-http-service.md

 }
 ```

-Create a `PostNotFoundExcpetion` which is raised when the post was not found by ID.
+#### Handling Post Not Found Errors
+To manage cases where a requested post is not found, create a custom exception class called `PostNotFoundException`.
+This exception provides a meaningful error message when a post lookup fails.

 ```java
 public class PostNotFoundException extends RuntimeException {
     private final UUID id;